CHINABOT UK TOUR 2026

 NEO GEODESIA has performed with the likes of Foodman, Evicshen, Object Blue, Why Be, Zoë mc Pherson, Sunik Kim, Ecko Bazz, Still and his music was played by Drew McDowall, Hiro Kone, Zuli, Animistic beliefs.

-He currently lives in London and runs the multidisciplinary Asian platform and record label Chinabot, on which he released his latest album 2562 Neon Flames.
+He currently lives in Brighton and runs the multidisciplinary Asian platform and record label Chinabot, on which he released his latest album 2562 Neon Flames.